 SideTalk is a back channel application that allows students post questions about the lecture in real-time.
-The application’s designed for lectures of 100+ students primarily in STEM courses, in particular the engineering classes at UIUC.
+The application’s designed particularly for engineering classes at UIUC, where enrollment easily averages over 100 students per class.
 The idea of SideTalk came from fellow classmate Sahil Kumar.
 Alongside code-wiz Isha Dutta, our team developed a mobile interface prototype in CI 482: Social Learning and Multimedia taught by Dr. Mark Dressman.
 I drafted the storyboard for the application interface and design.

 The team has picked up the project again in CI 489: DELTA Capstone Project taught by Dr. Emma Mercier.
 Dr. Dressman kindly agreed to let us into his classroom of 80 undergraduate students.

 Our team conducted a series of interviews with Dr. Dressman, his teaching assistants, and our target audience/age group.
 Over the span of a semester, we ran multiple user testings to check the application’s design quality, practicality, and functionality.
 To our surprise, the undergraduate students were more than willing to give us feedback on our idea and I was able to revise the design based on their expressed needs (e.g. issues with anonymity, colorblindness).

 The furthest SideTalk prototype is a website which allows an URL to be uploaded beforehand and uses a comment thread.